4 Mathematics for Engineering

 (33) \begin{equation*} \oiiint_{\cal{V}} \vec{V} \, d\cal{V} \end{equation*}

 Need to brush up on your understanding of integration?
-Here is a short video lesson on the processes of integration from Dr. Leishman’s “Math & Physics Hints and Tips” series.
+Here is a short video lesson on the integration processes from Dr. Leishman’s “Math & Physics Hints and Tips” series.

 Integral Relations

-Some important relations between line, surface, and volume integrals occasionally arise.
+The need to know some important relations between line, surface, and volume integrals occasionally arises when solving engineering problems.
 Consider an area S bounded by a closed curve C. Let \vec{A} be a vector field.
 The line integral of \vec{A} over C is related to the surface integral of \vec{A} over S by using Stokes’ Theorem, i.e.,

 Again, consider the volume \cal{V} enclosed by the closed surface S. Then, the surface and volume integrals of the vector field V are related by using Gauss’s divergence theorem, i.e.,